-But over the past two decades, a body of research has raised questions that parents, dentists, and pediatricians can no longer set aside: what does early exposure to general anesthesia do to a child’s developing brain?
-The emerging field of pediatric anesthesia neurotoxicity research has generated findings that are both important to understand and important to keep in proper perspective.
+Over the past two decades, though, a body of research has raised questions that parents, dentists, and pediatricians cannot set aside: what does early exposure to general anesthesia do to a child’s developing brain?
+The emerging field of pediatric anesthesia neurotoxicity research has produced findings that are both important to understand and important to keep in proper perspective.
+This guide walks through what the science says — and what it means for the decisions you may face as a parent.

 What Is Pediatric Anesthesia Neurotoxicity?

 The key word in understanding this issue is developing.
 The human brain undergoes its most rapid and critical growth during the first few years of life.
 Neural connections form at an extraordinary rate, and the architecture laid down during this window shapes cognitive and behavioral function for decades.
-Anything that interferes with this process — nutritional deficiencies, infections, environmental toxins, or potentially certain anesthetic agents — has a greater impact during this period than it would later in life, when the brain is more fully formed.
+Anything that interferes with this process — nutrient gaps, infections, environmental toxins, or potentially certain anesthetic agents — has a greater impact during this period than it would later in life, when the brain is more fully formed.

 What the Research Has Found